DUNE/dune-justin/docs/tutorials.dune.md

 the page.
 The request you launched will be listed there, with the REQUEST_ID shown by the quick-request subcommand when you ran it.

-The page for that request shows interesting things about it, and the table near the bottom of the page has information about its single stage.
+The page for that request shows interesting things about it, and the tables near the bottom of the page have information about the states of the counter files and the jobs which are being run for them.
 The stage is to process 10 counter files, and they can be in various states from Finding to Unallocated through to Processed.
-Clicking on the numbers takes you to pages with lists of files in each state.
+Clicking on the numbers takes you to pages with lists of files or jobs in each state.

 For each file, you see where it was processed and which Rucio Storage Element it came from.
 In the case of our Monte Carlo request, our virtual